top of page

 Remember, if you buy a 12-month PPC by direct debit, you are entering into a commitment to pay all the instalments.

-If you have a prepayment certificate, as I do, it makes ordering prescriptions a doddle, as I use Pharmacy2U, and they alert me when I'm running low on medication, ask me if I want to place a repeat prescription with my GP, and if so, they organise that for me, and then once the doctor issues the prescription, they send it my home, free of charge!
+If you have a prepayment certificate, as I do, it makes ordering prescriptions a doddle.
+I use Pharmacy2U, which alerts me when I'm running low on medication, asks me if I want to place a repeat prescription with my GP, and if so, organises that for me.
+Once the doctor issues the prescription, they send it to my home, free of charge!
 It's so easy and saves so much hassle!

 bottom of page